waynodiablo/Oystercard/bookmark_manager/01_creating_user_stories.md

 > A specification is a list of **requirements**.

-We'll be using a BDD cycle (i.e. **outside-in testing**: Capybara first).
+We'll be using a Behaviour Driven Development (BDD) cycle (i.e. **outside-in testing**: Capybara first).

-To guide us, create some User Stories and sketch a high-level domain model.
+Throughout this challenge we'll create User Stories based on the specification, and sketch a high-level domain model.

 > There's no need to create all user stories at once.
 In fact, doing so can trap us in having to build an app a particular way.
 Let's just create user stories for the first feature.
 Once we've built it, we can decide the next one.
 Same with domain models: don't draw the whole thing.
 Just jot down enough info to get started.
 Aim to get coding ASAP.